Urban beekeeping: London

 Beekeeping in London has become increasingly popular.
 The number of beekeepers rose 220% between 1999 and 2012 with other figures showing a 200% increase between 2008 and 2013.
 As of 2012, an estimated 3,200 apiaries exist in London.
-While registration is mandatory, 75% are thought to operate without a license.
 The density of hives in London is much greater than in other areas of the UK, and this has led to concerns that city green spaces may not provide sufficient forage to sustain growing bee populations.

 The UK government has aided the rise of beekeeping in cities by releasing a plastic beehive purpose-built for urban beekeeping.
 Called Beehaus, it is supported by quango Natural England.
 Organizations supporting urban beekeeping in London include The London Beekeeper's Association, which holds monthly meetings, provides mentoring to new beekeepers, and lends out beekeeping supplies.

 Bees are kept at significant locations such as the department store Fortnum & Mason, Lambeth Palace, Buckingham Palace, the London Stock Exchange, the Natural History Museum, the Tate Modern, and at the Royal Lancaster Hotel.
 Hives once stood atop the Bank of England.

 Istanbul

 Urban beekeeping is a growing hobby and industry in Istanbul.
 Beehives can be found from city parks to high rise building terraces.
 Beekeeping in the city, especially in its outer districts, is supported by the municipal government, İBB.
 Hotels like The Ritz-Carlton in Istanbul also reportedly have urban beehives for their restaurant's honey needs.
 Urban beekeeping has been described as difficult hobby in İstanbul, which has fewer green spaces compared to other cities in Turkey.
 Unregistered beehives can be spotted in some parks in downtown districts of İstanbul.

-Hasan Efe from the Apiculture Research Institute stated that beekeeping in İstanbul's city center could harm the insects’ physiology, adding that gas from vehicles and environmental conditions can contaminate urban honey with heavy metals.
+Hasan Efe from the Apiculture Research Institute stated that beekeeping in İstanbul's city center could harm the insects' physiology, adding that gas from vehicles and environmental conditions can contaminate urban honey with heavy metals.
 These claims were challenged by some research centers that did not find significantly elevated levels of heavy metals in urban honey samples.

 Local and international conferences and seminars about urban beekeeping are being held in the city. İstanbul has also hosted the 45th edition of Apimondia, the International Federation of Beekeepers' Associations, in 2017 and again in 2022.